If you're a Pension Scheme Administrator (PSA), find out how to identify all the members of your contracted-out pension schemes.

 - pensioners are members who are over State Pension age when the data is produced

-- widows, widowers and surviving civil partners is information about deceased members who have a surviving spouse or civil partner when the data is produced - the data shows the member’s details not the spouse/surviving civil partner
+- widows, widowers and surviving civil partners provides information about deceased members who have a surviving spouse or civil partner when the data is produced - the data shows the member’s details not the spouse/surviving civil partner

-- the incomplete record category contains information where HMRC have identified the individual as being a member of the scheme but are unable to give details of the member’s contracted-out period or GMP amount
+- incomplete record category contains information where HMRC have identified the individual as being a member of the scheme but are unable to give details of the member’s contracted-out period or GMP amount

-The GMP amount for:
+GMP amount for:

 - early leavers is the amount when the member left the scheme

 - pensioners is the amount when the member reaches State Pension age